Running key cipher

 In classical cryptography, the running key cipher is a type of polyalphabetic substitution cipher in which a text, typically from a book, is used to provide a very long keystream.

 The earliest description of such a cipher was given in 1892 by French mathematician Arthur Joseph Hermann (better known for founding Éditions Hermann).
 Usually, the book to be used would be agreed ahead of time, while the passage to be used would be chosen randomly for each message and secretly indicated somewhere in the message.

+The term running key was introduced by William F. Friedman; it is distinct from progressive key (David Kahn's term for systems such as that of Trithemius, which cycle through every alphabet in a fixed order before repeating) or progressing key (Gaines' term for the same concept).

+An early cryptanalysis of a running-text key was carried out by Étienne Bazeries in 1899, when he read the enciphered dispatches of the conspirators around the Duke of Orléans.
+The dispatches were written in four-figure groups, each pair of digits standing for a letter through a Beaufort table, and the key was a continuous text: successive lines of Alfred de Musset's poem La Nuit de décembre, or a written-out date, selected according to the calendar date.
+Because the key did not repeat over the short telegrams, their apparent periodicity was a chance effect, and Bazeries recovered the messages by guessing probable words.

 Example

 The key text used is a portion of The C Programming Language (1978 edition), and the tabula recta is the tableau.
 The plaintext here is "Flee at once".

 Page 63, line 1 is selected as the running key:

 errors can occur in several places.
 A label has...

 The running key is then written under the plaintext: